Improve Couples Communication: Know Your Patterns

 If I ask you right now to describe your negative communication pattern, would you know where to start?

-Here are a few questions to think about to get started:
+Here are a few questions to think about:

 When I’m feeling really stressed with my partner and we’re not getting along, what do I find myself doing?